“Destiny is what you are supposed to do in life. Fate is what

 We did many fun things that first summer including more dancing, bike rides and my introduction to the catarafts.
 How great to be in the sun and on the water!

-The months passed and it was obvious to both of us was that we had something really great together.
+The months passed and it was obvious to both of us we had something really great together.
 Jim was ever so diligent in gently reminding me that when he retired in October 2015, he was going to hit the road.
 It had always been his dream to live and travel in an RV and he was determined to make the dream a reality.
 He already owned the truck camper and a 5th-wheel trailer so he was all set.
 He expressed he would be very happy if I wanted to join him but, regardless, he would be going.
 The big question for me was, would I be willing to quit my job–five years prior to early retirement eligibility–or would I keep working while he adventured in short segments alone, returning to stay connected and keep the relationship going?

 In retrospect, it sounds like a no-brainer decision but at the time it was pretty scary to contemplate at my age giving up the “security” (or at least the illusion of security) of a job with a decent salary and benefits to go travel.
 I had never even considered a different lifestyle than the “9-5 ’til 65” and I *certainly* hadn’t considered spending the foreseeable future living in an RV.
 But really, how could I turn down an offer like that?
 Didn’t I say I wanted a life of adventure?